- Gender and Relationships»

 5) Do internet lovers create a forum for lovers and churches were they can be joined in marriage, for those that are religious?

-There are other questions that we can ask but the most important are the temptation of internet lovers to meet each other in the real world.
-This is because such temptation has been the force that brought and made some of our internet friends our real world friends.
+There are other questions that we can ask, but the most important issue is the temptation of internet lovers to meet each other in the real world.
+It is because such temptation has been the force that brought and made some of our internet friends our real-world friends.
 Some people usually like to start a chat with the question “your location?”

 So that they know how possible it is to meet or have a date.
-I asked some questions about the idea of an internet marriage and a friend told me that he met her lover from the internet.
-That is to say they started their relationship from the internet world and I trust they are lovers in the real world so it is no longer fit to be called an e-marriage or e-relationship even though it originated from the internet world.
+I asked some questions about the idea of an internet marriage, and a friend told me that he met her lover from the internet.
+That is to say, they started their relationship from the internet world, and I trust they fell in love in reality, so it is no longer fit to be called an e-marriage or e-relationship even though it originated from the internet world.

-Finally, it seems love is best enjoyed in the internet world and my friend’s experience and may be the experience of others can confirm that it is possible for us to have the first internet marriage.
-Maybe, the most important thing we just have to do, to give it a start, is to resist the temptation of meeting our internet lovers.
+Finally, people seem to enjoy love in the internet world, and my friend’s experience and maybe the experience of others can confirm that it is possible for us to have the first internet marriage.
+Perhaps, the most important thing we just have to do, to give it a start, is to resist the temptation of meeting our internet lovers.

 Is the world ready to give it a start?